homanchou/xr/book/05-Scene-Systems-Entities-State.md

 ### Design a Snapshot Payload

-If we were able to send the front-end a "snapshot" of all items in our seen, it might look something like this:
+If we send an "entties_state" messsage with all items in our seen, it might look something like this:

 ```json
 {